timothylwarren/bds311-sp21/syllabus.md

 ### Homework Submission and Late Policy

-All homework will be submitted via the data hub on course canvas page.
-Details to follow.
+All homework will be submitted via the DataScience Hub on Course Canvas Page.
+Launch the DataScience Hub from [Canvas Modules](https://canvas.oregonstate.edu/courses/1819463/assignments/8250684?module_item_id=20893993).
+Also review this [reference page](https://canvas.oregonstate.edu/courses/1819463/pages/documentation-on-launching-data-science-hub?module_item_id=20893971) on the DataScience Hub.
+For most assignments, your submission will be a Jupyter Notebook file saved in the appropriate subdirectory on DataScience Hub.
 All assignments are due at 11:59 pm on the due date specified on the syllabus.
 Late homework will not be accepted.

 ### Course Code of Conduct (Adopted from [Carpentries](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html))

-We all should strive to make our virtual classroom a welcoming, supportive environment.
-This involves
+We all should strive to foster a welcoming, supportive environment.
+This involves:
 <ul>
     <li>Using welcoming and inclusive language</li>
     <li>Respecting different viewpoints</li>
     <li>Using welcoming and inclusive language</li>
     <li>Accepting constructive criticism</li>
-    <li>Treating each other with grace and courtesy<li>
+    <li>Treating each other with grace and courtesy</li>
     </ul>

 ### Collaboration and Academic Dishonesty

-I encourage (and will sometimes require you) to talk to others about the homework.
+I encourage (and will sometimes require you) to work with others on homework problems.
 But the work that you submit for the homework and final project must be your individual solution, implemented by you (never directly copied from other students or other sources).
 Rather than copying someone else's work, please ask for help!

 ### Statement Regarding Students with Disabilities